Skip to content

 Examples:

-Estimate the required discharge area of a pressure relief valve in liquid service, using the API standard 520.
+Estimate the required discharge area of a pressure relief valve in liquid service, according to the API standard 520.
 The required flow is 6814 L/min, the relieving pressure is 18.96 barg, the back pressure is 3.45 barg, the liquid relative density is 0.9, the liquid viscosity is 396 cP, and the valve back pressure correction factor is 0.97.

 >>> from polykin.flow import area_relief_liquid